Hannikel

-Hannikel (1742 – July 17, 1787), born Jakob Reinhard, was an infamous robber in Württemberg, Germany, and is today a character of the Swabian-Alemannic carnival.
+Hannikel (c.
+1742 – July 17, 1787), born Jakob Reinhard, was a robber in Württemberg, Germany, and is today a character of the Swabian-Alemannic carnival.

 Early life

 Hannikel was born in the area of Darmstadt; his mother belonged to a vagrant family and his father was a soldier in the Landgraviate of Hesse-Darmstadt.
 Hannikel's grandfather was Kleine Konrad, who was executed by the breaking wheel.

 As a young man, Hannikel lived in the Alsace region of France and later in Palatinate near Pirmasens, making his living mainly as a peddler and thief.

 Hannikel and his gang

 In 1770, Hannikel moved to Württemberg and became the leader of a gang, which had around 35 members and was involved in the assaulting and robbing of wealthy Jews and parish priests.
 These instances of violence became increasingly brutal.
 The hideouts of the gang were in the Northern Black Forest, close to Nagold.
 At the time Southern Germany was densely populated by bandits, due to the vast woodland and the fragmentation into small territories, each with its own and independent jurisdiction.
 The bandits could quickly cross a border after a few miles and were secure in the foreign dominion; the pursuers had to stop at the turnpike.